 If something goes wrong during the sale, communicate immediately.
 Acknowledge the issue, explain what happened, and describe the fix.
 Silence during problems is worse than admitting mistakes.
 Communities forgive technical issues handled transparently but not cover-ups or delays.

-XIII.
+XIV.
 Implementation Resources

 Platforms, contracts, and tools for running fair launches.